 The stakes are high when you open your finances to an advisor, so don’t skimp on your homework.
 But how can you guarantee that your expert is reliable?
 By utilizing our Ultimate Financial Advisor Checklist you can be self-assured that you’re asking the right questions of us or any other advisor you choose.
-At Ark Financial Group, our team is here to help and make sure you feel comfortable, confident, and happy with our comprehensive suite of financial services.
+At Ark Financial, our team is here to help and make sure you feel comfortable, confident, and happy with our comprehensive suite of financial services.

 What Is Their Background?